CONTENTS

 amendment.

-considered in Committee of the Whole on Bills?
-I recognize the Minister of
+in Committee of the Whole on Bills?
+I recognize the Minister of Justice and

 Thank you, Mr. Speaker.
 I request leave to waive consideration in Committee of